gklyne/notes/disposals.md

 - various power cords
 - old-style mac display connector to HDMI
 - Mobile phone external aerial
-- various RC servos (~5V supply, driven by 1-2ms pulse width)  Some new, some used.  *Requests: TimS* (there's probably enough to go round)
 - mini maglite (2*&AA size) body, spare bulbs and KLED conversion kit.
 Internal bulb socket is missing, so not working.
 Hackable?

+Taken:

+- Toshiba Tecra M4 "convertible" pen notebook (screen folds flat to body for pen operation).
+Spare batteries and CD drive.  *This has been left at OxHack*
+- Nokia 770 "Internet tablet" (early generation Linux stylus tablet).  *This has been left at OxHack*
+- various RC servos (~5V supply, driven by 1-2ms pulse width)  Some new, some used.  *These have been left at OxHack;  if anyone wants more I can probably find some*

 ## Photographic